UMNLibraries/janus/README.md

 #### Plugin API

+See `uri-factory/plugin.js` for base and example implementations of these methods and properties.

 ##### uriFor([search] [,scope] [,field])

 Returns an array where the first element is a string, which should contain any warnings associated with missing search expressions or invalid scopes or fields,